 Although all bundles support the same basic features, there are variations in the way you define and create bundles that define their intended usage:

 Application - An application bundle manages the code and resources associated with a launchable process.
-The exact structure of this bundle depends on the platform (iOS or OS X) that you are targeting.
+The exact structure of this bundle depends on the platform (iOS or macOS) that you are targeting.
 For information about the structure of application bundles, see Application Bundles.

 Frameworks - A framework bundle manages a dynamic shared library and its associated resources, such as header files.
 An application can link against one or more frameworks to take advantage of the code they contain.
 For information about the structure of framework bundles, see Anatomy of a Framework Bundle.